 This is what happened to me!

-As I learned to put my ancestors lives in order I learned how to dig for more information.
+As I learned to put my ancestors’ lives in the order I learned how to dig for more information.
 I found out new resources that were open to me and how I could add them to my book.

 I have recorded the many stories and anecdotes that my father recited to me.